 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 500/sec) to freeze action.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in January 2012).

-Reasons to prefer the Panasonic Lumix DMC-GM1:
+Arguments in favor of the Panasonic Lumix DMC-GM1: